danog/MadelineProto/docs/index.md

 * \danog\MadelineProto\TL\Exception - Thrown on TL serialization/deserialization errors

 * \danog\MadelineProto\NothingInTheSocketException - Thrown if no data can be read from the TCP socket

+* \danog\MadelineProto\SecurityException - Thrown on security problems (invalid params during generation of auth key or similar)

+* \danog\MadelineProto\Conversion\Exception - Thrown if some param/object can't be converted to/from bot API/TD/TD-CLI format (this includes markdown/html parsing)

 ## Contributing